JonKing93/pfdf/docs/guide/watershed/watershed.rst

 5. :ref:`relief` to compute vertical relief.

+.. admonition:: DEM Resolution

+    Many of the hazard assessment models in pfdf were calibrated using data from a 10 meter DEM.
+As such, we recommend using a 10 meter DEM for standard applications of the models.
+See also `Smith et al., (2019) <https://doi.org/10.5194/esurf-7-475-2019>`_ for a discussion of the effects of DEM resolution on topographic analysis.

 .. admonition:: Georeferencing

     The :ref:`slopes function <pfdf.watershed.slopes>` requires the input DEM to have both a CRS and affine Transform.
 Most workflows will require flow slopes, so we recommend using a properly georeferenced DEM whenever possible.